-As noted above, up to 10% of emissions rights can be sourced from outside the ETS.
+As noted earlier, up to 10% of emissions rights can be sourced from outside the ETS.
 We model the supply of domestic offsets using a (secondary) cap-and-trade program for all sectors not included in the ETS (except fossil fuels purchased by households) with a BAU emissions cap.
-Under this system, emissions reductions by non-KETS sectors below the BAU level create domestic offsets that can, up to a certain limit, be used for compliance with the KETS.
-We assume that international offsets are available at a fixed price of \$5/tCO2e.
+Under this system, emission reductions by non-KETS sectors below the BAU level create domestic offsets that can, up to a certain limit, be used for compliance with the KETS.
+Guided by the median offset price used by ICAO-CAEP (2016), we assume that international offsets in 2030 are available at a fixed price of $15/tCO_2e^4$

 We model the use of total offsets and international offsets with two (pseudo) certificate schemes to ensure that the limits on offset use are enforced.
 Specifically, to use an (domestic or international) offset to meet ETS obligations for one ton of emissions, an entity must turn in an offset credit for one ton of emissions and one 'offset certificate'.
-To use an international offset, in addition to providing an offset credit for one ton of emissions and an 'offset certificate', an entity must hand over one 'international certificate.
-On the supply side, certificates are 'produced' in fixed proportions with ETS permits: for each permit for one ton of emissions there are $\alpha$ 'offset certificates' and $\alpha\theta$ 'international certificates'.
-By setting $\alpha=0.1$ and $\theta=0.5$ , we impose the upper limits on the use of total offsets and international offsets set out in the KETS (offsets can be used to meet up 10% of obligations to surrender emissions rights, and international offsets can contribute up 50% of the total amount of offsets).
-As the quantity of ETS emissions is endogenous, maximum limits on the supply of offsets (in tons) are also endogenous in the model.
+To use an international offset, in addition to providing an offset credit for one ton of emissions and an 'offset certificate', an entity must hand over one 'international certificate'.
+On the supply side, certificates are 'produced' in fixed proportions with ETS permits: for each permit for one ton of emissions there are α 'offset certificates' and $\alpha\theta$ 'international certificates'.
+By setting $\alpha = 0.1$ and $\theta = 0.5$, we impose the upper limits on the use of total offsets and international offsets set out in the KETS (offsets can be used to meet up to 10% of obligations to surrender emissions rights, and international offsets can contribute up to 50% of the total amount of offsets).
+As total emissions allowed from sectors included in the ETS are endogenous (the cap on emissions from these sectors is adjusted to target economy-wide emissions), maximum limits on the supply of offsets (in tons) are also endogenous in the model.